HeardLibrary/digital-scholarship/lod/wikibase.md

 For every direct property attached to a subject item, there is also a simple *property* that connects the subject to a statement instance.
 That statement instance is then connected to the object of the direct property by a *property statement*.
 The direct property, simple property, and property statement for a particular property all share the same local name (`P2` in this example), but have different namespaces to differentiate them.

 In a nutshell, the [Wikibase model requires](https://www.mediawiki.org/wiki/Wikibase/DataModel/Primer#Statements) "that 'Wikibase will not be about the truth, but about statements and their references.'
 This means that in Wikibase we do not actually model the items themselves, but statements about them."
+As we can see from the structure diagrammed above, Wikibase is more focused in describing and documenting statements than it is describing the somewhat vague "items".

 ## References